Get in Touch

 • Data file recovery and forensic analysis

-• Splitting a large file into small files
+• Splitting large files into smaller ones

 • Clearing file contents

-• Dummy files
+• Creating dummy files

 • Erasing an entire hard disk